1. Purpose of the Council

 Members of the Council are elected representatives of the Principal Investigators from various units of the Texas A&M research community.
 As such, it is the responsibility of Council Members to maintain an effective dialogue with their constituents.

 A. Definition of Principal Investigator.
-The Council of Principal Investigators defines a Principal Investigator (PI) as any full-time member of Texas A&M University, The Texas A&M Health Science Center, The Texas Transportation Institute, Texas AgriLife Research or Texas Engineering Experiment Station who is a PI or Co-PI on at least one externally reviewed and funded project or grant within the previous three years.
+The Council of Principal Investigators defines a Principal Investigator (PI) as any full-time member of Texas A&M University, The Texas A&M Health Science Center, The Texas A&M Transportation Institute, Texas A&M AgriLife Research, Texas A&M AgriLife Extension Service or Texas A&M Engineering Experiment Station who is a PI or Co-PI on at least one externally reviewed and funded project or grant within the previous three years.

 C. Quorum.
 A quorum shall consist of at least 50 percent of the members of the Council.

 E. Census of Principal Investigators.
-A census shall be conducted annually by the Program Coordinator to update the list of eligible Investigators for each unit.
+A census shall be conducted annually by the Director to update the list of eligible Investigators for each unit.

 F. Allocation of Seats.
 The Executive Committee will annually review the census data and determine seats by unit based on proportional representatives of the total number of Principal Investigators obtained in the census.
 Each unit shall hold at least one seat on the council.
 The total number of Council Members will be maintained between 40-50, as determined by the Executive Committee.